Chester le Street Schools' District Football

 Squad: Andrew Coates, Paul Cowen, Jason McIvor, Andrew Bell, Tim Duncan, Neil Thompson, Stuart, Paul Scott, Dean Parker, David Jordison, Michael Barton, David Johnson, Graeme Carr, Andrew Baines, Alan Baker, Gordon Cattrell, Daniel, Stephen Walklate, Andrew Lynch, Paul Talbot, Peter Barton, Craig Pugh

 The team performed well in reaching the semi finals of the Harrison Trophy but were beaten by Jarrow, Hebburn & Felling.
-Seated to the right of centre of the middle row is a young Alan Baker who, since those early days, is now teaching at St. Margaret's Primary School and is team manager our district team.
+Seated to the right of centre of the middle row is a young Alan Baker who, since those early days, is now deputy headteacher at Rickleton Primary School and is team manager our district team.
 From an early age, Alan attended Chester Boys' matches and it seemed natural that he would be enthused by schools' football when qualifying as a teacher.
 Sadly, very few young teachers 'catch the bug' of taking a big interest in schools' football as happened years ago.
 The reasons are varied.
 The modern teacher is much more 'bogged down' with paperwork, in many ways much to the detriment of the children

 Squad: Chris Jones, Andrew Guest, Aaron Kirkbride, Michael Forrester, Ben Cole, David Fletcher, Andrew Million, Christopher Clark, David Hewson, Ian Douglas, Mark Elliott, David Gollings, Todd Lumsden, Anthony Cosgrove, Philip Cosgrove, Ian Miller

 Honours: Harrison Cup Winners, Chester-le-Street District Council 'Team of the Year'